acenet-arc/paraview-introduction/_episodes/06-work-with-data-introduction.md

 ## Summary

-Paraview can do a lot more than this.
+This is just a taste of what Paraview can do - more will be shown in the next section.

 {% include links.md %}